Gastric Sleeve Surgery Mortality Rate Statistics

 All major surgical procedures are associated with the risk of death either during or after the surgery.
 The cause of death may be due to anesthetic or surgical complications.
 This is one of the reasons for proper selection and optimization of patients before surgery.

-The most up-date data on Gastric Sleeve’s death rate is approximately 0.08% according to ASMBS.
+The most up-date data on gastric sleeve’s death rate is approximately 0.08% according to ASMBS.
 Which is approximately 8 patients per 10,000 laparoscopic gastric sleeve procedures.

 What Conditions Increase Death Risk?